Mantas-2155X/HCharaSwitcher/README.md

 # HCharaSwitcher

-This plugin allows you to switch character cards during H scene.
+This plugin allows you to change character cards during H scene.

 # DO NOT REUPLOAD WITHOUT PERMISSION | 未经许可请勿转载

 **Features:**
-* Change 1st female character
+* Change cards for female H members.
 * Changes personality, voice, BGM, other data according to the character card

 **Usage:**